 Wallaceburg locals enjoy a fantastic quality of life.
-The town offers affordable housing and a bustling downtown core with a variety of boutique shops and restaurants.
+The town offers affordable housing and a bustling downtown core with a variety of boutique shops, restaurants, and the Glasstown Brewing Company.
 Wallaceburg's marinas make the town an ideal spot for fishing, boating, and hunting.
 After enjoying a day out on the river or lake, boaters dock alongside the main street for an evening of shopping and dining.
 Wallaceburg is also home to WAMBO (Wallaceburg Antique Motor and Boat Outing), an annual event that showcases antique cars, boats, buses and firetrucks.
 Started in 1988, WAMBO is now one of the largest transportation shows in Canada.
 The weekend-long event also includes music, dancing, food, and craft displays.

 With the town's state-of-the-art trails and pathways for cyclists and walkers, and access to water trails, you have access to a healthy and active lifestyle.
-Local clubs, such as the Wallaceburg Canoe & Kayak Club, and events like the Sydenham Challenge Dragon Boat Festival highlight the great quality of life that Wallaceburg offers.
+Local clubs, such as the Wallaceburg Canoe & Kayak Club, and events like the Sydenham Challenge Dragon Boat Festival highlight the convenient access to nature that Wallaceburg offers.
 Locals are active year-round, frequenting the indoor pool, arena, athletic fields, Sydenham Community Curling Club, playgrounds, tennis courts, and a skateboard park.
 The Wallaceburg Farmers' Market is one of the most popular in the region, featuring local produce and artisans.
-The Sydenham Campus of the Chatham-Kent Health Alliance is conveniently located for you and your family.
+The Sydenham Campus of the Chatham-Kent Health Alliance is also conveniently located for you and your family.

 Wallaceburg families have a choice of education for their children, including public school for primary and secondary years, the Wallaceburg Christian School and Catholic school for primary ages.
 Wallaceburg is also home to the Edward International Academy, a private boarding school welcoming students from abroad to study in English and enjoy all that Chatham-Kent has to offer.
 Contact North is an online adult education service which is also headquartered in Wallaceburg, and individuals of all ages have access to the Chatham-Kent Public Library at the centrally located Wallaceburg library branch.